If you have spent any time in the automotive industry you have probably spent time working within a system called the 5S. Continue reading

 There has been some twitter-go-round regarding estimates.
 Estimates are not always guesses, but very frequently these maybe just that.
 If we chose not to delude ourselves, we know when we have some substance behind our estimates, that is our estimates are based upon some relevant historical data that allows us to see the range of possibilities for this specific type of work as part of deriving the estimates.
 That is not to say that this is perfect only to say that there is some historical reason for our estimates, the further afield this specific work is from those earlier types of work, the more risk in the estimates.

 In many cases estimates should not be point source estimates, that is a single number.
 This provides the illusion of certainty to those looking at the estimates.
-I think this is probably one of the reasons why managers and executives seem to treat these numbers as … Continue reading
+I think this is probably one of the reasons why managers and executives seem to treat these numbers as if … Continue reading

 I have been speaking at many PMI chapter events in North Carolina this year.
 I enjoy doing these events, meeting new people, discussing different and new things, and sometimes, being introduced to cool old things.
 One such event was the PMI Asheville Chapter where I met some really interesting people including Eric W.